Groups & Clubs

 Through this international program, St. Mary Catholic High School welcomes 2-3 students from an Eastern European country for an entire school year.
 The students often resides with SMCHS families, and while in the United States they improve personal knowledge of English and gains deeper understanding of the Catholic faith and western culture.
 As part of the program, the students makes a commitment to return to their homelands to serve as leaders in re-integrating the faith into the community where it was once banned.
 For more information, visit the Global Outreach website.

 Key Club, whose motto is “Caring–our way of life,” is an international high school service organization.
 Key Club members show they care about the people and communities around them by volunteering their time while working with others and meeting new friends.
 The Neenah-Menasha Breakfast Roundtable Kiwanis Club sponsors the SMCHS Key Club.
-Contact the faculty advisor for more information.
+Contact the faculty advisor, Mrs. Lauterborn, for more information.

 The SMCHS Math Team is a member of the Fox Valley Math League.
 The team competes against other local schools, with the difficulty of questions ranging from algebra to pre-calculus, but all levels of students are encouraged to participate.
-Contact the faculty advisor for more information.
+Contact the faculty advisor, Mrs. Peterson, for more information.

 Students work with a faculty and volunteer attorney to prepare both the defense and prosecutorial sides of a legal case and participate in a mock trial, competing against other high school teams.
-Contact the advisor for more information.
+Contact the faculty advisor, Mr. Verstegen, for more information.

 National Honor Society

 The National Honor Society (NHS) is a national organization designed to honor students who have demonstrated excellence in scholarship, service, leadership, and character.
 Nominees must maintain a minimum GPA (3.8 as sophomores / 3.7 as juniors / 3.6 as seniors), be of good character and uphold principles of morality and ethics.
 They must also demonstrate good leadership and be involved in community service.
-Contact the faculty advisor for more information.
+Contact the advisor, Mrs. Castagna, for more information.

 Retreats for Grade Schools

 St. Mary Catholic High School students have the opportunity to serve as retreat leaders for students from local grade and middle schools.
 Students commit to six lunch meetings to plan and prepare for the retreat and then lead the retreat on the designated date.
-Contact the faculty advisor for more information.
+Contact the faculty advisor, Gail Hawley, for more information.